biodash/biodash.github.io/content/codeclub/S04E01_r4ds-ch1/index.md

 > An R package is a collection of functions, data, and documentation that extends the capabilities of base R.

-So, you can think of packages as "add-ons" / "extensions" to base R. (With *base R* meaning all the default functionality of R, or "what R comes shipped with".)
+So, you can think of packages as "add-ons" / "extensions" to base R.

 #### Installation versus loading